trealla-prolog/trealla/README.md

-Trealla is single-threaded internally but cooperative multitasking is available in the form of light-weight coroutines that run until they yield control, either explicitly or implicitly (when waiting on input or a timer).
+Trealla is single-threaded internally but cooperative multitasking is available in the form of light-weight coroutines that run until they yield choice, either explicitly or implicitly (when waiting on input or a timer).
 They are called a `task` here.

 	task/[1-n]	            # concurrent form of call/1-n